thanos-io/thanos/tutorials/katacoda/thanos/2-lts/intro.md

 [Thanos](thanos.io) is a set of components that can be composed into a highly available metric system with unlimited storage capacity.
 It can be added seamlessly on top of existing Prometheus deployments.

-This course uses docker containers with pre-built docker images.
+This course uses docker containers with pre-built Thanos, Prometheus, and Minio Docker images available publically.
+However, a similar scenario will work with any other deployment method like Kubernetes or Systemd, etc.

-In this tutorial, you will learn about :
+In this tutorial, you will learn about:

 * How to start uploading your Prometheus data seamlessly to cheap object storage thanks to Thanos sidecar.
 * How to further query data in object storage thanks to Thanos Store Gateway: a metric browser that serves metric blocks stored in Object Store via *StoreAPI* gRPC API.